 Speed, accuracy and simplicity for far-reaching applications in microbiology.NextSeq 1000 and 2000 Systems

 Groundbreaking benchtop sequencers allow you to explore new discoveries across a variety of current and emerging applications, with higher efficiency and fewer restraints.

 Power for shotgun metagenomics and flexibility to scale based on your project or workflow needs.

 BaseSpace Apps for k-mer alignments and taxonomic classificationKraken Metagenomics

 Assigns taxonomic labels to short DNA sequences with high sensitivity and speed using exact alignments of k-mers and a novel classification algorithm.

 Enables metagenomic analysis by rapidly assessing your samples from BaseSpace Sequence Hub with a fast, comprehensive, accurate data platform

-Environmental DNA (eDNA) sequencing is a rapidly emerging method for studying biodiversity and monitoring ecosystem changes.
-Shotgun sequencing of environmental DNA is helpful for studying species that are likely abundant in a sample, such as bacteria or small eukaryotes.Learn More
+Environmental DNA (eDNA) sequencing is an emerging method for biodiversity and ecosystem studies, used to analyze species that are likely abundant in a sample (such as bacteria or small eukaryotes).Learn More